 Once you’re up at the top, there’s a good chance you’ll also see other people there and may have to wait your turn to take the same picture I did.
 Luckily most if not everyone who goes there is polite, takes turns and if you’re alone will take your picture if you ask nicely.

 7) Bonus!
-Finding the Indian ruins near the cave:
+Explore the Indian ruins near the Subway cave:

 About 100 feet from the cave itself is an old Indian ruins that’s a small cave with man made rocks stacked on top of each other.
 To get there, you have 2 options: